 The reason they act like this is often because they have an inferiority complex and need to prove they’re better than everyone else.

-Have you ever told someone you got offended/hurt, and they defended themselves with the classic “I was just joking” or, “You’re too sensitive, you should learn to take a joke”?
+Have you ever told someone you got offended or hurt, and they defended themselves with the classic line, “I was just joking” or, “You’re too sensitive, you should learn to take a joke”?

-That means they’re not owning they’re bad behavior and they’re not apologizing, both signs of a bad friend.
-A good friend will not (regularly) brush your feeling off like that and they will try to make amends instead of excuses.
+That means they’re not acknowledging their bad behavior, and they’re not apologizing.
+These are both signs of a bad friend.
+A good friend will not (regularly) brush your feelings off like that.
+They will try to make amends instead of excuses.

 Have you ever had any fake or bad friends?
 What were the signs?
 Are you getting rid of friends who drag you down?
-Share your thoughts in the comments below and help others in similar situations as you!
+Share your thoughts in the comments section below and help others in a similar situation!